 3. Do I know what the competition’s up to?

-It’s a common misconception to think that great marketing happens in a vacuum, when actually the best marketing includes competitor analysis.
+It’s a common misconception that great marketing happens in a vacuum, when actually the best marketing includes competitor analysis.
+Before starting a Facebook Ads campaign, conduct a competitor analysis to get the lay of the land.

 Plus, if you’re unaware of what your competitors are up to, you might find yourself promoting a message your audience has already seen before.
 In order to stand out, you first need to know the landscape.